TheHQ98/social-media-analysis/README.md

 ```

 ## Install Bluesky Harvester
+Note: you must install `post-process` and `addes` functions and corresponding MQTrigger in previous section, the following Bluesky harvester will finally send the data into the Redis list called `bluesky`.

 Install bluesky_harvester_tag, the function will crawl 40 post a time based `search_term`

 In Redis, you need to create a list called `bluesky:tags`, add the tags in the list, and the function will crawl all the posts related to the tags, 40 post each time.

-change your current directory in `backend/fission`.
+change your current directory in `backend/fission/`.
 Add yaml:
 ```bash
 fission package create --spec --name bluesky-harvester-tag \
 	--source ./functions/bluesky_harvester_tag/__init__.py \